-Such a facility would require ongoing maintenance and monitoring and the PFAS mass will remain on site indefinitely.
+Such a facility would require prior approval from EPA to licence the facility to accept the material, ongoing maintenance and monitoring and the PFAS mass will remain on site indefinitely.
 This would incur additional costs.
 However, if the landfill will not receive the sediment, this may be the only response to PFAS mass isolation.